How To Install A Heavy Wood Mantel

 The key to attaching your wood mantel is to ensure the rebar rods are drilled in securely (to the stone fireplace) and reinforce with adhesive.
 Whether you have “uneven stone” or “even stone”, the fireplace mantel installation will be the same.

-Drill Mantel Holes
+Step 2: Drill Fireplace Mantel Holes

 - Drill holes in back of wood mantel to correspond with the rebar rods installed in the stone fireplace